fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 5A/Chapter 5A - The Impacts of Classical Liberalism.md

 ## 11. What is Standard of Living
 A standard that is used to determine the regular or average living conditions of an average citizen

+measured by the amount of goods and services that can be purchased by a person
 ## 12. What is Cost of Living
 Cost of living refers to how much it costs for the average citizen to afford a living space such as a house or apartment

+Can be measured by the cost of providing the basic necessities of life; food, shelter, and clothing

 ## Challenges for the Working Class

 ### 13. For each of the sources below, make point from notes about the working conditions described:

 #### A. How the other half lives
+* improperly nourished
+* suffering illnesses or poisonings
+* relying on $2 a week by a priest
+* received weekly food rations by siblings

 #### B. Working conditions in mines and factories
+* getting paid only around $1-3 per week
+* child labor
+* inhumane and cruelty to workers
+* living in city slums

 #### C. Child labor

+## 14. Some people remained Classical Liberals and opposed the changes suggested by the MODERN LIBERALS.
+What do you think were their main arguments?
+governments shouldnt intervene as it was seen as meddling in the economy and not good for the common good

+## 15. List some of the government actions to improve the lives of workers
+* free universal health care
+* allow unions to negotiate better wages and working conditions
+* legislate minimum wage
+* create social programs to help the poor and unemployed
+* create safety regulations for the work place and inspectors to enforce them
+* create a pension plan for the elderly
+* have compulsory and free public education to the age of 16.
+This prevents child labor